When You're In The Shit, All You See is Shit

 3 min read

 My first Oculus Connect was in 2018.
 It was a big year for the VR team.
-We were launching the first generation Quest headset.
-It was the first untethered VR headset in the market.
+We were launching the first-generation Quest headset — the first untethered VR headset on the market.

 The decision to ship Quest had been contentious internally.
-There were people who didn't want us to ship the Quest (for a variety of reasons).
+There were people who didn't want us to ship it (for a variety of reasons).

 Unlike others, I thought we should ship it but I wanted more time.
 I thought the OS could be better.
-We were racing to get as many features and fixes into the master and then even more for the zero day update (it would do a SW update after unboxing).
+We were racing to get as many features and fixes into the master build and then even more for the zero-day update (it would do a software update after unboxing).

 It was tough.
 Every time I used the Quest, all I could see were the things we hadn't done.
 The details we hadn't perfected.
 The features that didn't make the release build.
 The compromises we had made to get the product out.

 Sitting in the audience I watched as screens on stage lit up.
 Mark walked the audience through the features.
-More videos highlighting the content we would have available over the next year.
-I remember thinking "wow, this product is amazing".
+More videos highlighted the content we would have available over the next year.
+I remember thinking "wow, this product is amazing."

 All the people who said we shouldn't ship Quest were also too close to it.
 They believed they knew what the market did and didn't want.
 They were wrong.
 Quest was a hit and has defined the VR market to this day.